KERMIT'S

 Dillon Wallace returns to the Susan River Valley in 1913 to erect a memorial to his dear friend Leonidas Hubbard.

-Dillon Wallace III returns to find the inscripture by his father in 1973 is recounted in this short but historic account in 1973.
-A photo gallery is included.
+Dillon Wallace III returns in 1973 to find the inscription by his father is recounted in this historic account.
+The information is not fully published.

 2003 Hubbard Memorial Centennial Expedition - Troy Gipps

 Somebody had to do it and it was Troy Gipps, Brad Bassi, Caroline Scully and Jim Neidbalski that undertook this 650 mile 50 day trip.
-The team followed the ill-fated Hubbard route up the Susan River.
+This is the first team to follow the ill-fated Hubbard route up the Susan River.
 This is a must read for those ardent followers of Leonidas Hubbard.
 Fabulous color pictures.

 This is a well researched book that gives parallel stories of the Mina Hubbard and Dillon Wallace Expeditions of 1905.
 They took the route Hubbard intended to take but still followed slightly different courses.
 The authors used the journals from the original voyagers including that of George Elson.
 This is a must read for followers of the Labrador stories.